Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : Using newtypes to distinguish between an email and a username

-You are now able to force any consumer of your program \gls{api} to be aware if they are supplying an email or username, instead of simply accepting any form of `String`ly value.
+You are now able to force any consumer of your program \gls{api} to be aware if they are supplying an email or username, instead of simply accepting any form of stringly typed value.

 Data types come in handy when we want to express multiple states, options or similar, such as a traffic light, as shown in [@lst:primer_data_types].